RequirementEngineering/ch-re-al160000GeorgeRodriguez/SRS/README.md

 **Sistema de administración tributaría (SAT)**| Goverment organization manager of paperwork related to collect taxes.
 **JDK**|Java development kit, is a development enviroment for building applications, applets, and components using the java programming language.
-**OS**|Abbreviature  of operating system
+**OS**|Abbreviature  of operating system **MB**|Abbreviature  of megabyte, 1 megabyte is equivalent to 1024 byte.
+**RAM**|Abbreviature  of random access memory, it allow keep temporal information about transactions when a program is run.
+**SQL**|Abbreviature  of Structured Query Language, it's allow handle all functions of a database.

 ## References
 Oracle, corp., web page.
 Consulted 5/04/2019. https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 Reséndiz, G. (22 de 01 de 2019).
-Información sobre empresa.
+Information about business.
 (P. Jurado, Interviewer)
 ## Overview
 # Overrall description
 ## Product perspective